Fellowships at the Jackman Humanities Institute

 4. Jackman Humanities Institute Undergraduate Fellowships

 Undergraduate Fellowships present a unique opportunity for highly motivated undergraduate students in the Humanities disciplines at the University of Toronto.
-Each Undergraduate Fellow is paired with one of the Faculty Research Fellows, who will supervise a half-year independent study course at the 300 or 400 level.
+Each Undergraduate Fellow is paired with one of the Faculty Research Fellows, who will supervise a full year independent study course at the 300 or 400 level.
 At the end of the academic year, each Undergraduate Fellow presents the results of this research to the whole Circle of Fellows at a Fellows Luncheon.
 Undergraduate Fellows each hold a locking carrel at the Institute, and receive an award of $1,000 to support their research.
 Limited funds for travel are also available.
 The opportunity to be mentored by leading scholars in disciplines outside their home department, and to participate in a year-long cutting-edge interdisciplinary conversation provides a major impetus and inspiration for scholarly growth, and the experience of producing a full-length independently-researched paper and presentation is a transformative opportunity for students who plan to continue into graduate work.

 Undergraduate Fellowships are advertised in late spring, with selections completed by early summer.
 Approximately six Undergraduate Fellows are appointed each year.
+The weight of the course credit was adjusted from a half-year up to a full year in 2012-2013 to reflect the significant level of participation required by this fellowship from the holders.